tasmota/docs/docs/Gitpod.md

 [More information on the Gitpod browser extension](https://www.gitpod.io/docs/20_Browser_Extension/).

 ## Using Gitpod
 After Gitpod loads the project, you will be greeted by the main window.
-Gitpod will then automatically compile `tasmota.bin`.
+Gitpod will then automatically compile `tasmota.bin` and `tasmota.bin.gz`.
 Wait for the compilation to complete.

 The display consists of three panels: